2004 Venezuelan recall referendum: Campaign

-Polls
+Opinion polls

 Although support for Chávez had been low in 2003 and early 2004, polling data showed a shift as the campaign got under way.
-Most polls, including those by firms linked to the opposition which had showed low support for Chávez in 2003 and early 2004, predicted a rejection of the recall in the weeks before the referendum.

-Numerous pre-referendum polls, both by opposition and by pro-Chávez groups, during the previous months and weeks predicted the No vote to win by a margin of between 5% and 31%.
+Most polls, including those by firms linked to the opposition which had shown low support for Chávez in 2003 and early 2004, predicted a rejection of the recall in the weeks before the referendum.
+Pre-referendum polls, both by opposition and by pro-Chávez groups, during the previous months and weeks predicted the No vote to win by a margin of between 5% and 31%.
 For example, Greenberg Quinlan Rosner Research (GQR) Inc. and DATOS, both commissioned by the opposition, found margins in favour of No by 5% and 12% respectively in June 2004; Datanálisis found a margin of 14% in favour of Chávez in June.
 On 11 August, Robert Jensen wrote that recent polls ranged from 8% to 31% for margins in favour of the No vote.